lunchbag/hugo-blog/content/posts/company-of-one.md

 There are at least 3 emails exchanged before the issue can enter the resolution phase.

 Eventually, I implemented a specific support flow to address 99% of the issues that arise.
-I made this accessible from the details pop-up of their synced account, where one would be poking around if something seems amiss.
+I made this accessible from the details pop-up of their synced account, where one would be poking around if something was amiss.

 <img src="/uploads/troubleshooting.png" style="max-width: 400px" />